sztrzask/maklipsa.github.io/_posts/2016-09-30-Debugging-high-memory-usage.Part-2-DotNetMemoryProfiler.md

 ![](/data/2016-09-30-Debugging-high-memory-usage.Part-2-dot-net-memory-profiler/MemProfiler_step05.png)

 Yup.
 Over 301 thousand root entities in one NHibernate session.
-Just to be sure let's look at the `CloseSettledDocuments` functions code:
+Just to be sure let's look at the `CloseSettledDocuments` function:

 ```csharp
     public void CloseSettledDocuments()